 As indicated above, the emissions at large point sources represent a substantial proportion of the total industrial and commercial fuel consumption.
-Subtracting the site-specific emissions from the NAEI sector total calculates a residual emission7, which are treated as an 'area source'.
+Subtracting the site-specific emissions from the NAEI sector total calculates a residual emission5, which is treated as an 'area source'.
 This residual emission is allocated to the UK grid using distribution maps for each sector derived from employment statistics.
-Each distribution map provides the percentage of the UK's residual sector fuel consumption estimate to be allocated to each 1 km2.
+Each distribution map provides the percentage of the UK's residual sector fuel consumption estimate to be allocated to each 1km2.